piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 Chooses photons by energy ranges and plot their pulse profiles

-Realices an adjustment of the pulse profiles with sinusoids <sum>
+Realices an adjustment of the pulse profiles with sinusoids $\sum$